-About 100 people are killed and more than 1,000 are injured by lightning strikes in the U.S. each year.
+In the U.S. each year, about 100 people are killed by lightning strikes and more than 1,000 are injured.
 Carissa was quite lucky.
 Most people who survive lightning strikes have much worse and longer-lasting injuries than Carissa's.
 Ask students: Have you ever been on a golf course, sports field, or near water when a storm was approaching?
 What did you do?
 If you stayed outdoors, did you realize that you risked being struck by lightning?

 Emphasize to students that if a storm is approaching or under way, they must immediately follow these precautions: Get indoors.
 Stay away from windows.
-Lightning can travel through plumbing pipes and electrical and telephone wiring, so stay away from tubs, sinks, or anything electrical such as corded phones.
+Lightning can travel through plumbing pipes and electrical and telephone wiring, so stay away from tubs, sinks, anything electrical, and corded phones.

 What Do You Think?
 The electricity from one lightning bolt could light up 250,000 homes.
-(30,000,000 volts/120 volts = 250,000.)
+(30,000,000 volts/120 volts = 250,000)